Simultaneous JWST, NuSTAR, and VLA Monitoring of Sgr A*: A Unified Picture of the Variable IR, X-ray and Radio Emission: Abstract

 \section{Abstract}

 Flux variability is a fundamental channel of information from Sgr A* because of its direct probe of processes occurring within an accretion disk under strong gravity.
-We present simultaneous JWST (2.1 and 4.8$\mu$m), NuSTAR (5-50 keV), and VLA (29-37 GHz) observations of Sgr A* on 2024 Apr 05.
-We report the detection of a strong X-ray flare with a duration of about 40 minutes and a luminosity of $\sim5.2\times10^{35}$ erg\, s$^{-1}$ coincident with a bright near-IR (NIR) flare, and a brightening in radio about an hour later.
+We present simultaneous JWST, NuSTAR, and VLA observations of Sgr A* on 2024 Apr 05.
+We report the detection of a strong X-ray flare with a duration of about 40 minutes and a luminosity of $5.2\times10^{35}$ erg/s coincident with a bright near-IR (NIR) flare, and a brightening in radio about an hour later.
 We investigate the candidate physical mechanisms for the X-ray flare emission and conclude that this can best be explained by inverse Compton scattering of NIR flare radiation.
 We propose a dynamic scenario analogous to a coronal mass ejection in which a magnetic flux rope is ejected from Sgr A*'s inner accretion flow with a current sheet extending down from the rope to the bulk of the accretion flow.
-Reconnection within the sheet produces oppositely directed flows of accelerated particles moving upwards towards the rope and downwards towards the accretion flow.
-The accelerated electrons are continually ejected from the reconnection X-point with a bulk flow at the Alfven speed of $\sim0.7\,c$.
-Infrared radiation from the approaching energetic electrons is enhanced by beaming and up-scattered by thermal electrons in the accretion flow to produce the strong X-ray flare.
+The accelerated electrons are continually ejected from the reconnection X-point with a bulk flow at the Alfven speed of 0.7c.
+IR radiation from the approaching energetic electrons is enhanced by beaming and up-scattered by thermal electrons in the accretion flow to produce the strong X-ray flare.
 Meanwhile, the relativistic electrons moving in the opposite direction away from the disk experience weaker magnetic fields so radiate at longer wavelengths.
-They feed into the magnetic flux tube and are adiabatically cooled during its subsequent expansion, explaining the delayed peak detected in the radio emission.
+They feed into the magnetic flux tube explaining the detected delayed radio emission.
 This physical picture attempts to unify the origin of the variable emission from Sgr A* at IR, X-ray and radio/submm wavelengths.
-This picture is consistent with GRMHD simulations in which magnetic flux is sporadically ejected from the inner accretion flow and previous suggestions that IR flares are driven by plasmoid ejection.